kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

 $$[a_1, a_2, a_3, ..., a_n] \; . \; \begin{bmatrix} b_1 \\ b_2 \\ b_3 \\ ... \\ b_n \end{bmatrix}$$

 $$\implies a.b = a^T.b$$

 $$\implies a \cdot b = \sum_{i=1}^{n}a_ib_i$$

 where a = $[a_1, a_2, a_3, ..., a_n]$ and b = $[b_1, b_2, b_3, ..., b_n]$ are two vectors.

-> **Note** : The dot product of two vectors is a scalar quantity.
-We can interchange a row vector and a column vector by taking the `transpose of the vector`.
-The transpose of a row vector is a column vector and vice versa.

 Now let us see this what $a.b$ means geometrically.